josidbobo/Haven-project/README.md

 # Sample Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates the use of Haven Proof of Identity to ensure right access control to a Health record Smart Contract.

 Try running some of the following tasks: